 In Google, go to the Keywords tab and click “Search Terms” in the top panel:

 Then – presto! — you can start analyzing what people are actually searching for.
 Depending on your industry, be ready for some crazy queries.
-(Also, I’m just throwing this out there, if the president has nothing to do with your business, add Obama as a negative.
+(Also, I’m just throwing this out there, if customer service isn’t a revenue driving part of your business, add ‘customer service’ as a negative immediately.
 I swear I see it in every search query report.)

 Bing is fairly easy as well.
-Just head to the reports center, click “Search query” report on the left.
+Just head to the reports center, click “Search term” report on the left.

 In Google Ads only, there is another type of negative; Shared Library Campaign Negative Keyword lists.
 Shared Library Negatives are lists of negative keywords you can create that apply to multiple campaigns.
 They will help you stay organized and easily implement negative keywords that apply to multiple campaigns or the whole account.

 Some negative keywords are easy to spot.
 For example, let’s say you are selling rock climbing gear and bidding on the broad keyword “climbing gear.”
 Google could match you to the query “playground climbing equipment” (stranger matches have happened).
 You want to add playground as an account negative because it is not relevant to your business at all.
 For that, I recommend making an account-wide negative list in your Shared Library.

 There is a lot of room to get creative with your Shared Library Campaign Negative Keyword lists.
 One example is creating lists by related themes, such as a discount theme.
 If you have a campaign that has specific offer-related keywords like “discount climbing gear”, it is much easier to negate “discount” from all other campaigns by adding it to a “Discount” keyword list than every non-discount related campaign.